yorknouse/docs/pages/02-ssh.md

 ## SSH locations available

-### Old Web Server (marconi.nouse.co.uk)

-The old web server is currently still active but is being replaced by a new web server (marconi2) which is hosted on campus.
-The old web server follows the instructions given above.

-### Web Server (marconi2.york.ac.uk)

-The web server authenticates using university credentials for authorised users only.
-These users can be modified by contacting IT Support Office via email, and normally takes 2 working days to process.
-Access is also restricted to only allow connections to be made from on campus, but you can use the VPN as well.

 ### Office Macs

 Information on the names and usernames is given with other information about the [office](office.html).